Delays hit high-profile competition to resurrect Crystal Palace

 Arup director Jerome Frost, who was in charge of design and regeneration at the 21012 Olympic Games, said no architect had been appointed to the scheme but he added that the historic importance and sensitivity of the scheme would favour a ‘big UK architect’.

-Newly released images of the scheme pay clear homage to Joseph Caxton’s original iconic glass building which burnt down in 1936.
+Newly released images of the scheme pay clear homage to Joseph Paxton’s original iconic glass building which burnt down in 1936.
 Initial concepts show a modern glass palace replica sitting on the same footprint as the original, along a 500m length of terracing in the heart of the park.

 To head off inevitable concerns about how the development will affect the much-loved park, Frost committed to restoring the 180-acre space to its former Victorian glory.
 He also confirmed that provision for housing made in an earlier masterplan by German firm Latz & Partners’ had been ditched.